Documentation menu

 'sample_rate' => 0.01, // 1% of requests (high-traffic)

-],When a request isn’t sampled, no profiling overhead is incurred.
+],When a unit of work isn’t sampled, no extension trace span is started.

 Error handling